 1. URLs with multiple redirects (display creatives with image assets only): Does your landing page URL have more than one redirect?
 If so, you must add the suffix manually.
 Campaign Manager will not add the URL in your campaign properties.
 Instead, you must manually add the suffix you need in your ad or creative properties.
 See below for stepsAdd a suffix to a URL with multiple redirects

 Option A. Manually add the landing page URL and the suffix in the ad or creative properties.

 Remember that for most creatives, the ad-level URL overrides the creative-level URL, but not for custom display.

-For all creatives other than custom display: Add the URL in the ad properties ("Creative assignments" section, "Landing page" column) or leave the ad-level URL blank and add it in the creative.
+For display creatives with image assets: Add the URL in the ad properties ("Creative assignments" section, "Landing page" column) or leave the ad-level URL blank and add it in the creative.